-In part VIII of her memoir, Kate Bornstein talks about trying to return to normal life after leaving the Church of Scientology; yet another divorce and her third failed marriage; beginning to accept her true gender identity and the death of her father.
+In part VII of her memoir, Kate Bornstein talks about trying to return to normal life after leaving the Church of Scientology; yet another divorce and her third failed marriage; beginning to accept her true gender identity and the death of her father.

 Translated by Jola Różyło.

 In twenty-four short articles, among other events, we write about Israeli tech using tobacco to grow lab-grown meat; plundering Jewish schools; controversies in French politics; Jewish organisations helping Ukrainian refugees; new Netflix releases and the Oscars.